msys2/msys2.github.io/web/wiki/Terminals.md

 Shells
 ---

-A distinct category of programs are [shells](https://en.wikipedia.org/wiki/Shell#Computing).
+A distinct category of programs is [shells](https://en.wikipedia.org/wiki/Shell#Computing).
 A shell is the actual program that reads commands from the user and runs them.

 The "DOS window" in Windows is actually a combination of a Windows console and the Windows shell (**cmd**, command line).
 Likewise, when you open a mintty window, you'll probably see the **bash** shell running inside and waiting for your commands.
 This matching is not mandatory though, as bash can be run in a Windows console and cmd can be run in mintty.